nbaua/prisma-nexus-paljs-api/README.md

-## DB
+## For DB Setup

-We added `sqlite` as db provider in `schema.prisma` you can change it to your custom db provider
+Added `sqlite` as db provider in `schema.prisma` you can change it to your custom db provider

 after an update your `schema.prisma` run